 IP TAKE: The Warmenhoven Foundation keeps a low profile and does not appear to accept unsolicited proposals.

 PROFILE: Established in 2006, the Warmenhoven Family Foundation is the foundation of Dan Warmenhoven, a veteran of Hewlett Packard and IBM and CEO and executive chairman of NetApp, a storage and data management company headquartered in Northern California.
 Dan, his wife Charmaine, and his family move their philanthropy through the Warmenhoven Family Foundation.
 Charmaine is a veteran educator, who spent three decades as a special education teacher and administrator.
-She worked with Catholic Diocese of San Jose developing and supporting parish-based programs to include people with disabilities and is also a steady backer of Inclusion Collaborative, a program housed at the Santa Clara County Office of Education that "works to include children with special needs in child care, preschool programs and community activities."
-Daughter Laura Warmenhoven, meanwhile, used to work as a teacher and currently works for Junior League of San Jose.
+She worked with Catholic Diocese of San Jose developing and supporting parish-based programs to include people with disabilities and is also a steady backer of Inclusion Collaborative, a program housed at the Santa Clara County Office of Education.
+Daughter Laura Warmenhoven, meanwhile, has worked as a teacher and the Junior League of San Jose.
 The foundation’s grantmaking interests include human services, health, education, youth, and arts.